LokeshDandumahanti/Dragon_YT_summariser/README.md

 - **Fast inference** — Groq delivers sub-second LLM responses
 - **Free to run** — built entirely on free tiers

 ---

-## 🤔 Why Dragon?

-The bot lives at `t.me/Loki839Bot`.
-Loki, the god of mischief.
-A little chaotic, a little clever, always doing something unexpected.

-Dragon?
-Because some names just fit.

-...I think we all know. 🐲

----